John Rennie Short: Career

 In 1978, Short was appointed lecturer in geography at the University of Reading.
 From 1985 to 1987, he was also visiting senior research fellow at the Urban Research Unit of the Australian National University.
 He left Reading in 1990 to join Syracuse University's Maxwell School of Citizenship and Public Affairs as professor of geography.
 In 2002, he left Syracuse for an appointment as professor and chair of the Department of Geography and Environmental Systems at the University of Maryland, Baltimore County (UMBC).
 He was appointed to a professorship in the School of Public Policy at UMBC in 2005.
 He was awarded emeritus status in 2023.

 Short has published in human geography's subfields, including the urban, the political, the environmental, the economic, and the cultural.
 His scholarship incorporates social and cultural theory methodologies, archival research strategies, and data analyses.

 Short's work has been presented on television in podcasts and radio interviews, print interviews in national and special newspapers and essays on scholarly/journalistic websites.

-His work has been translated into many languages including Arabic, Bulgarian, Chinese, Czech, French, Italian, Japanese, Korean, Persian, Portuguese, Spanish, and Turkish.
+His work has been translated into many languages including Arabic, Bulgarian, Chinese, Czech, French, German, Italian, Japanese, Korean, Persian, Polish, Portuguese, Romanian, Spanish, and Turkish.